just-the-docs/just-the-docs/docs/ContributorHub/contributor-onboarding.md

 ### At the End of the Trial Period

 The contributor will meet with her squad guide to discuss her trial period review.
 This is an opportunity to determine progress and appropriate work fit.
-If the worker is able to complete her described scope of work, perfect.
+If the contributor is able to complete her described scope of work, perfect.
 Keep doing what you’re doing.
 We welcome your further contributions to DXdao.

 However, if the contributor is not able to complete her described scope of work, the contributor will be compensated for the work she has completed in good faith during the 2-week trial period.
 The community will notify the contributor that she is no longer a contributor at DXdao and will not be compensated for future work.